Turkey's central bank is raising interest rates sharply. This could signal an economic recovery - ExBulletin

 Erdogan had sacked three central bank governors who had resisted pressure to cut interest rates before appointing Kavcioglu in 2021.
 Naci Agbal, who succeeded Kavcioglu, was removed from office days after raising rates.

-Can Selcuki, director of polling agency Turkiye Raporu and a former World Bank economist for Turkey, also said questions remain about whether the new officials would be able to stick to their preferred policy then. as the country heads towards local elections in March.
+Can Selcuki, director of polling agency Turkiye Raporu and a former World Bank economist for Turkey, said questions remain about whether the newly appointed officials would be able to stick to their preferred policy then. that the country is heading towards local elections in March 2024.

 What needs to be done now is some form of tightening, and that’s an undesirable process for any incumbent before the election, he said.